vuejs/v2.vuejs.org/src/v2/guide/comparison.md

 - Performance-wise, Vue outperforms Ember by a fair margin, even after the latest Glimmer engine update in Ember 2.0.
 Vue automatically batches updates, while in Ember you need to manually manage run loops in performance-critical situations.

+## Backbone
+Backbone's use of models and collections makes working work json data a breeze.
+Backbone pairs well with Laravel's eloquent nested json data.
+Missing a baked in 2-way binding however they are easy to implement using event listeners.
+Also requires a lot of scaffolding to get up and running.

 ## Knockout

 Knockout was a pioneer in the MVVM and dependency tracking spaces and its reactivity system is very similar to Vue's.
 Its [browser support](http://knockoutjs.com/documentation/browser-support.html) is also very impressive considering everything it does, with support back to IE6!
 Vue on the other hand only supports IE9+.